AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

         float foo;  ///< Doxygen comments on same line look like this }

-If you know Doxygen well, please feel free to use the various other markups.
-But don't go so crazy with Doxygen markups that the comment itself, in an ordinary editor, is not as readable as possible.
-The Doxygen-generated pages are nice, but the place that needs to be most readable is in the code.

 #### Miscellaneous

 Macros should be used only rarely -- prefer inline functions, templates, enums, or "const" values wherever possible.

+Prefer `std::unique_ptr` over raw new/delete.

 #### Bottom Line

-When in doubt, look elsewhere in the code base for examples of similar structures and try to format your code in the same manner.
+When in doubt, look elsewhere in the code base for examples of similar structures and try to format your code in the same manner, or ask on the oiio-dev mail list.